bhuris/Kuka-iiwa-ros-object-localization-and-grasping/README.md

 Clone, build and setup iiwa_stack on your ROS machine.
 Clone and setup a Sunrise Project with iiwa_stack on your SUNRISE Cabinet.
 Follow wiki on iiwa_stack repo
-Due to late of software extension that needs to be installed by KUKA sales ,the project is delayed by 2 weeks Using IIWA -API Matlab toolbox for servo control extension from github The position from camera raw (pixel on screen) is fetch to camera calibration function that Setup Coding Environment (1 Week+)
+Using IIWA -API Matlab toolbox for servo control extension from github The position from camera raw (pixel on screen) is fetch to camera calibration function that Setup Coding Environment (1 Week+)
 Install Python 3.5.2 and update python 2.7 for ROS kinetic Check package of Ros install properly

-Study Deep Learning (by P’Boss and P’Pao) 2Days
-Colab notebook
 Pick and Place (basic robot operation via ROS) 2Weeks Implement by using YOLO-v3 model and pretrained weight by Darknet